noaione/cmx-ermitteln/README.md

 1. Clone this repository.
 2. Install Node, Rust, Meilisearch, and wasm-pack.
 3. Build cargo crates: `cargo build --release --all`
+   a.
+You should always build as release since `aufnehment` hashing will be slow without optimization
 4. Build the WASM package: `wasm-pack build ermitteln-wasm --target web`
 5. Install Node dependencies: `npm install`
 6. Build the frontend: `npm run build`